Friktion-Labs/entropy-explorer/docs/CommonParameters.md

 Calls to `getMultipleAccounts()` can take many public keys as parameters, but most servers enforce a limit.
 Many servers enforce a rate limit on calls to .

-Internally, `mango-explorer` may request an arbitrary number of accounts using calls to `getMultipleAccounts()` but many servers enforce a rate limit on calls to `getMultipleAccounts()`.
+Internally, `entropy-explorer` may request an arbitrary number of accounts using calls to `getMultipleAccounts()` but many servers enforce a rate limit on calls to `getMultipleAccounts()`.
 This parameter specifies the time to pause between each `getMultipleAccounts()` call.